Looking for the best bottles for breastfed babies? We’ve updated our post for 2025 to reflect any new and improved products.

 With it’s natural colours and shape, the Mimijumi Bottle claims to provide the easiest transition from breast to bottle.
 The slanted top and skin-like texture of the nipple should feel more natural to your baby.
 Warning: this bottle is definitely not the cheapest option, but if it works and you can get away for the odd baby-free break, it’s worth every single penny!

-Philip’s Avent
+Philip’s Avent Natural Response

-With an ultra-soft nipple and anti-colic design, the Philips Avent Natural is a great choice for mamas who want to switch easily between boob and bottle.
+With an ultra-soft nipple and anti-colic design, the Philips Avent Natural Response Baby Bottle is a great choice for mamas who want to switch easily between boob and bottle.
 The soft material and comfort petals on the nipple mimic the breast and allow for a natural latch and they’re easy to find at any store or online retailer (Bonus: they’re affordable).
 Reviews for these bottles often mention how easy they are to assemble and clean, which is a feature any busy parent will appreciate.

 Trial and error, and a guilt-free breather